-Toggle Bit I on I/O_6 indicates whether an Embedded Program or Erase algorithm is in progress or complete, or whether the device has entered the Erase Suspend mode.
-Toggle Bit I may be read at any address, and is valid after the rising edge of the final WE pulse in the command sequence (prior to the program or erase operation) and sequence (prior to the program or erase operation), and during the sector erase time-out.
+Toggle Bit I on I/O6 indicates whether an Embedded Program or Erase algorithm is in progress or complete, or whether the device has entered the Erase Suspend mode.
+Toggle Bit I may be read at any address, and is valid after the rising edge of the final WE pulse in the command sequence (prior to the program or erase operation), and during the sector erase time-out.

 During an Embedded Program or Erase algorithm operation, successive read cycles to any address cause I/O_6 to toggle.
 (The system may use either \overline{OE} or \overline{CE} to control the read cycles.)
 When the operation is complete, I/O_6 stops toggling.

-After an erase command sequence is written, if all sectors selected for erasing are protected, I/O_6 toggles for approximately 100μs, then returns to reading array data.
+After an erase command sequence is written, if all sectors selected for erasing are protected, I/O6 toggles for approximately 100μs, then returns to reading array data.
 If not all selected sectors are protected, the Embedded Erase algorithm erases the unprotected sectors, and ignores the selected sectors that are protected.

 The system can use I/O_6 and I/O_2 together to determine whether a sector is actively erasing or is erase-suspended.
 When the device is actively erasing (that is, the Embedded Erase algorithm is in progress), I/O_6 toggles.
 When the device enters the Erase Suspend mode, I/O_6 stops toggling.
 However, the system must also use I/O_2 to determine which sectors are erasing or erase-suspended.
-Alternatively, the system can use I/O_7 (see the subsection on " I/O7: Data Polling").
+Alternatively, the system can use I/Or (see the subsection on " I/Or : Data Polling").